-Buyers will not always move toward a purchase decision as we traditionally expect them to, but it’s still helpful still to understand each stage of the customer journey to create a fuller picture of buying committees and, ultimately, accelerate their decision to purchase.
+Buyers will not always move toward a purchase decision as we traditionally expect them to, but it’s still helpful to understand each stage of the customer journey to create a fuller picture of buying committees and, ultimately, accelerate their decision to purchase.

-Remember that for every phase of this journey, buyers will have a separate set of questions, actions and needs, all of which you should aim to identify so you can better align the appropriate content with the appropriate stage.
+For every phase of this journey, buyers will have a separate set of questions, actions and needs, all of which you should aim to identify so you can better align the appropriate content with the appropriate stage.

 Awareness: During the awareness phase buyers are still looking for solutions to their immediate problems and for ways to improve the efficacy of their organization as a whole.
-This is generally when a buyer will begin researching to better understand their problems and what types of solutions exist to help them.
+This is generally when a buyer will begin researching to understand better their problems and what types of solutions exist to help them.

 Helping prospects to articulate their problems at this stage will also help them to understand the consequences of failing to correct these issues.

 Solution: During this stage, the buyer has likely become more aware of their challenge and is now actively looking for solutions that address it.
 They might ask themselves some questions, like how their peers are addressing this issue and what solutions have others tried and seen.